Heather Fitzgerald | Building a Data Story

 Episode Cover

-Our first Real Intelligence podcast guest is Leigh Wojtkiewicz!
-Jason Harper and Anna Schultz had the opportunity to sit down with Leigh to discuss...
+Our second Real Intelligence podcast guest is Mary Carse!
+Katia Sausys and Anna Schultz sat down with Mary to discuss her career in marketing...

 Listen